adunicorn/oshift/docs/dialog.md

 1# Some System Engineers did... then he changed some configuration...
 1# Oh, I understand...
 If he printed out his servers from a Master Copy.
 2# They would be identical to the productive one.
-1# Neat!
+1# And immutable!
+Neat!
 So, developers could have been developing on pefect copies of production from the very first day...
 2# Yes.
 1# What if Andy needs to modify the server for his needs?
 2# He could modify the Master Copy, together with Anna.
 So, any modification would be tracked there, and propagated to any replica copy.
 1# What about rollbacks?
-2# Rollbacks are just deployment.
+2# They are just deployment.
 You deploy the servers with the old versions.
 2# No one changed a single line in them.
 1# You mean, if they used to work in the past, they must be working as before if put in production again.
 1# Ok, so Immutability is the solution.
 2# Immutability, plus Automation.
 1# Yes, right, you told me about Automation.
 Tell me more about it.
 2# Automation is the ability to print servers quickly.
-If can automate everything. you could get a new server  very very quickly.
+If can automate everything.
+You could get a new server  very very quickly.
 1# How much?
 2# Just seconds.
 1# Really?